AN UPSIDE-DOWN WORLD

 But it’s not just Middle-Earth that’s changed, is it?

 The real world has changed too.
-We, along with Mr. Tolkien, can “smell it in the air.”
+We and Mr. Tolkien can “smell it in the air.”

 It’s like the world has turned upside-down.
 What’s wrong is called right.
 What’s moral is thought of as immoral.
 And truth, logic, and common sense?
 Well, they seem to be long, lost relics of the past.